youblue/CrazyBuyer/README.md

     if "event_type" is "purchase", add transaction information (timestamp, record_id, amount) for an id.

-Step 2: Read in the ""
+Step 2: Read in the "stream_log.json":
 - For each of other lines,
     if "event_type" is "befriend", add a connection in the social network;

     if "event_type" is "unfriend", delete a connection in the social network;

-    if "event_type" is "purchase", add transaction information (timestamp, record_id, amount) for an id.
+    if "event_type" is "purchase", then take the following actions:

+    (1) search D-layer neighbors of current id

+    (2) flag anomaly

+    (3) update purchase_history by adding new transaction

 ## Functions of files in the "src" folder